futpix/caravans-in-australia/content/review/1368-Willow-RV-Conifer-5528.md

   ogtitle: "Should I buy Conifer 5528 by Willow RV?"
   ogdescription: "The Willow RV Conifer 5528 is classed as Semi Off Road, and sleeps 2 people.
 It is Australian made and comes in at 19 ft.
 It generally has Separate shower & toilet."
 categories: ["Willow RV"]
-tags: ["Sleeps 2", "19 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "19 ft", "Semi Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "7.84"
 bodyLength: "5.87"
 totalHeight: "2.88"